namit26073/DVS_Project/README.md

 ### Code:
 The code consists of multiple image processing techniques.
 The reasoning behind their use has been explained in Code_Explanation.md

+### Outputs:
+The evidence of the code working is a video in the outputs folder where we show every intermediate step we perform for preprocessing and note detection.
+The folder also has images of the final outputs for 4 example inputs.

 ---